zparkz/classwork/homework/week1/assignment.md

     17:

 What does this output?
-I don't even get this one.

 In general, what will this program output, given any input in slot 10?
-Not a clue.

 ## 4. Reading